 Place the battered grit cakes in a skillet and fry them up, about 4-5 minutes each side, until golden, yummy crispy!

 What you’re left with is a golden crust of crispy goodness, with a creamy, cheesy interior.
 GIVE ME A FORK NOW!

-Round it off with some eggs, bacon, and some sort of toasted bread ( the biscuits would have been off the hook here! ) and you are food coma bound!
+Serve the grit cakes with some eggs, bacon, and some sort of toasted bread ( the biscuits would have been off the hook here! ) and you are food coma-bound!
 You have to try this!

 - 4 Servings Regular Grits